novakov-alexey-zz/freya/README.md

     - Custom Resource Definition (CRD) based
     - ConfigMap based
 1. Scala Case Classes as Kubernetes resource specification.
-    Serialization and deserialization of case classes is done automatically by Freya and it is powered by Jackson Scala Module library.
+    Serialization and deserialization of case classes is done by Freya using Circe or Jackson Scala Module library.
 1. Auto-restart of custom controller upon k8s api-server disconnect.
 1. Auto-deployment of CRDs, no YAML files to be written.
 1. Auto-deployment of JSON Schema for CRD validation.